alessalessio/readme/README.md

 You will see me partecipating in conversations around code, pipelines, resiliency patterns and dependency injection, as much as DDD, BDD, TDD and Glory of REST.
 I love my job and I'm passionate about it, and I will do my best to convey all of this to you on a daily basis.

 ### What NOT to expect from me:
-To bring a list of things to do, and then step away and watch from the outside.
+Bring a <em>to-do</em> list, then step away and watch from the outside.
 As I've said, I am part of the team, and as long as I can bring value and help, I won't be afraid of diving deeper into techical matters, or suggesting alternative approaches.

 ## Dessert